bernatferragut/CCT/Introductions/Scratch.md

 ![](./assets/images/am-scratch/sc-5.png)

     SPEAKER NOTES
-    * The "point towards" it's the easiest road for non-science teachers, anything with angles is math and will be avoided if there's another option available.
+    * The "point towards" is the easiest road for non-science teachers, anything with angles is math and will be avoided if there's another option available.
     * Make sure to demonstrate the different options for moving: 400 steps vs. combination of repeat # and move # steps
     * Explain why we use a wait block between the turning and the moving

 ## Cartesian movement
-> Learning to use XY coordinates (cartesian) and a condition to trigger an action.
+> Learning to use X/Y coordinates (cartesian) and a condition to trigger an action.

 ##### We will use the event number 2 to trigger the cartesian movement
 <img src="./assets/images/am-scratch/sc-6.png" width="100%">